DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 ### [Cathedral - 3D Mountain Flowers](https://www.nexusmods.com/skyrimspecialedition/mods/41312)

 **Main files** - Cathedral - 3D Mountain Flowers

-**Hide (not now, later, when you will get to the *PREPARATIONS* section)** - hide any file, which overwrites _Fixed Mesh Lightning_ by right-clicking the mod, then choosing the *Conflicts* tab, selecting all the files on the *Winning file conflicts* section, where overwritten mod includes *Fixed Mesh Lightning*, right-clicking on them and choosing *Hide*.
-Don’t worry, there will be a reference to these instructions in the _PREPARATIONS_ section.

 *Who would even like to look at vanilla mountain flowers, if we have these.*